jkwening/bike-price-predictor/README.md

 * Deploy web app that utilizes trained model to provide quantitative analysis of user provide bike specification along with confidence of assessment.
 * Time permitting: Setup automated system for continuously updating and expanding dateset to improve model result or factor in pricing due seasonal price changes.

+# Status
+After some preliminary data munging and then EDA idenfitified some data integrity issues and need for more data.
+Need to review data collection and transformation process to collect more data and also ensure all data is scraped correctly and exclude useless data.